RedFerret61/VeeHarmGen/README.md

     ./run_BAR2_folk.sh

         USAGE: ./run_BAR2_folk.sh mxlfile
-            where mxfile.mxl is in input/music e.g. ./run_BAR2_folk.sh music
+            where mxlfile.mxl is in input/music e.g. ./run_BAR2_folk.sh music
             Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BAR2" as input for a "folk" style subset